bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= x.x =
+- Fixed: box did not change height when clicking on occasions
+- Added: history events can not store plaintext with a more detailed explanation of the history item
+- Added: now logs failed login attempts.
+Only for accounts that exist for now.

 = 1.2 =
 - Fixed: Plugin name is included when plugins is activated or deactivated.
 Previosuly only folder name and name of php file was included.
 - Added: Attachment thumbnails are now visible if history item is an attachment.
 Also includes some metadata.